'They're never going to stop us': Trans March kicks off Pride weekend amid concerns about safety

 After an altercation at Pride events in Hamilton, Toronto organizers say they too have received threats

-In Turkey, says Yilmaz, the conservative government has been trying to put a stop to the parades, and LGBT people often find themselves little protection.
+In Turkey, says Mira, the conservative government has been trying to put a stop to the parades, and LGBT people often find themselves little protection.
 It's why she says she left the country.

 But there are worries here too about safety at the Pride Parade and other festivities.
 Last Saturday, a physical confrontation broke out at the Hamilton Pride festival, with investigators suggesting individuals with the Yellow Vest Movement may have been involved in a protest that ended with several people receiving minor injuries.

 The board of directors for Pride Hamilton said the protest was led by "religious leaders from the United States and Canada," who intentionally came to "hatefully" disrupt the event.

 It was, according to organizers, a "measurable escalation" from the previous year.

 That's the type of incident Christin Milloy, with the board of directors for Pride Toronto, is concerned about.